 (xiii) Abuses the network with excessive usage as may be determined by Comwave.
 Excessive usage shall be determined solely by Comwave.

-(b) A suspension or termination will not affect the Customer’s obligation to pay any amounts owed to Comwave either during or after the suspension or termination.
+(b) A suspension or termination will effectively shut down the Service and will not affect the Customer’s obligation to pay any amounts owed to Comwave either during or after the suspension or termination.
 If termination occurs during a contract period, the Customer will be charged for all usage plus the contract obligations.
 Should reactivation of services be required, Comwave will levy a reconnection fee.

 (c) Where the Services are cancelled, either by the Customer or by Comwave as provided herein, and there is an undisputed credit balance on the Customer’s account, the Customer may require that it be refunded to the Customer and Comwave reserves the right to charge a reasonable processing fee in connection with issuing refunds.